yonatank93/UQ_tutorial/README.md

 >No forecast is complete without an estimate of its uncertainty (Tennekes et al. 1986)

+>Unknown uncertainty is worse than a large uncertainty (V. Bulatov 2019)

 The focus of this tutorial is to introduce uncertainty propagation from the data to the inferred parameters.
 The tutorials are presented using the Jupyter Notebooks.